Democratic Party (United States): Renewable energy and fossil fuels

 Democrats have supported increased domestic renewable energy development, including wind and solar power farms, in an effort to reduce carbon pollution.
 The party's platform calls for an "all of the above" energy policy including clean energy, natural gas and domestic oil, with the desire of becoming energy independent.
 The party has supported higher taxes on oil companies and increased regulations on coal power plants, favoring a policy of reducing long-term reliance on fossil fuels.
 Additionally, the party supports stricter fuel emissions standards to prevent air pollution.

+During his presidency, Joe Biden enacted the Inflation Reduction Act of 2022, which is the largest allocation of funds for addressing climate change in the history of the United States.